AxForest/teamspeak_bot/docs/commands.md

 Called `list_group_members` in the config, has an additional whitelist to allow guild leaders to view their guild groups.
 Note that everyone in a whitelisted group will be able to list any group.

+## !register database-id api-key (¬)
+If the GW2 account is already registered, (generic) world and guild groups are transferred to the new user.
+Otherwise the new user is simply registered as always.
+The new user's registration is overwritten, in case it exists.

 ## !sheet <ebg, red, green, blue, remove> [note]
 Renders a little table in the channel description defined by `sheet_channel_id`.